 The number of applications is considerable when you account for the sheer number of metal parts that are used to create other products.

 A good example is a beverage can lid which consists of the lid itself and the pull tab.
-Both the lid and pull tab are created by separate progressive die stamping machines before being put together in the final process.
+Both the cover and pull separate progressive die stamping machines create tab before being put together in the final process.

-There are notable advantages of progressive die stamping in the progressive stamping process.
-This is especially true for companies that need a large supply of metal parts for a particular product.
+There are notable advantages of progressive die stamping in the continuous stamping process.
+It is especially true for companies that need a plentiful supply of metal parts for a particular product.

 - Fast: Creating more parts in a shorter time using a metal stamping service